Best Time to Visit Dakhla: Morocco Travel Guide

 The lagoon is a protected area and vital habitat for migratory birds, including flamingos and herons.
 Birdwatchers travel from across Europe to witness the seasonal migrations.
 Visitors can also spot dolphins year-round, and during certain seasons, sea turtles appear in the crystal-clear waters.
 Morocco tourism has recognized Dakhla’s ecological importance, implementing conservation measures to protect these species.

-For more about Morocco’s Official Tourism Website.
+For more about Morocco’s natural wonders, visit Morocco’s Official Tourism Website.

 Why Does Dakhla’s Culture Matter?